Free expat tax extension icon

 Discover how we can simplify your US tax filing in the UK

-Advanced strategies and pro insights
+Advanced gifting strategies

-1. Using annual exclusions and the lifetime exemption for estate planning: Strategically gifting assets each year can reduce the size of your taxable estate, minimizing future estate taxes.
+Strategically gifting assets each year can reduce the size of your taxable estate, minimizing future estate taxes.

-2. Leveraging GST exemption for multi-generational wealth transfer: By making generation-skipping transfers (GST), you can pass wealth to grandchildren or other heirs while avoiding estate taxes across multiple generations.
+By making generation-skipping transfers (GST), you can pass wealth to grandchildren or other heirs while avoiding estate taxes across multiple generations.

-3. Understanding the Deceased Spousal Unused Exclusion (DSUE): If your spouse has passed, you may be able to use their unused gift tax exemption to increase the amount you can gift tax-free.
+If your spouse has passed, you may be able to use their unused gift tax exemption to increase the amount you can gift tax-free.

-4. Tax implications for foreign donors and recipients: If you're living abroad or making gifts to a foreign recipient, the tax rules can become more complex.
-Consult a tax professional to navigate international gifting properly.
+If you're living abroad or making gifts to a foreign recipient, the tax rules can become more complex.
+If you are a US expat making gifts to foreign relatives, consult whether Form 3520 obligations overlap with Form 709.
+Consult a tax professional to navigate international foreign asset reporting properly.

-Whether you’re filing Form 709 for the first time or managing a more complex estate, our experienced professionals can help you navigate the intricacies of US gift tax laws.
+At Taxes for Expats, we offer expert guidance and personalized support for all your gift tax return needs.
+Whether you are filing Form 709 for the first time or managing a more complex estate, our experienced professionals can help you navigate US gift tax laws accurately and on time.

 Ready to simplify your gift tax filing?